mapbox/mapbox-unity-sdk/documentation/docs/MeshGeneration/Factories/TerrainFactory.md

 `Update` method clears the mesh data for all tiles and recraetes them using current settings.
 Clearing the mesh data first is important for stitching tile edges to each other.

-And bunch of private methods;

-`Run` starts the processing of a tile and directs tile to different functions depending on the `Map Type` parameter.
+Private method `Run` starts the processing of a tile and directs tile to different functions depending on the `Map Type` parameter.
 These methods can be extracted into external modules in the future.

+`CreateTerrainHeight` fetches the data from the Mapbox server and passes it to `GenerateTerrainMesh` for mesh generation, which creates a grid and queries the data for height of each node in this grid.
+Mesh vertices, triangles, normals and UV map are all created and set in this function.

+`FixStitches` method stitches the edges of terrain tiles to make it look continuous and smooth.

+`CreateFlatMesh` creates a quad as base mesh and doesn't use resolution.

 ##Flat Terrain